31 Featured Authors In Volume 3 Of The Gifts Of Pain Series Celebrate Book Launch On National Storytelling Week

 Elayna's S.T.O.R.Y System has positively impacted me by helping me understand the art of storytelling and has shown me a better way to share my story without the fluff.”

-- Tony JonesFORT WORTH, TX, UNITED STATES, January 27, 2025 /EINPresswire / -- Award-winning Storyteller and Founder of the Transformational Storytellers Community , Dr. Elayna Fernández has announced the latest book in The Gifts of Pain Series , a collection of short daily stories and reflections to help readers accelerate healing during hardship and adversity.
+- Tony JonesDALLAS, TX, UNITED STATES, January 30, 2025 /EINPresswire / -- Award-winning Storyteller and Founder of the Transformational Storytellers Community , Dr. Elayna Fernández has announced the latest book in The Gifts of Pain Series , a collection of short daily stories and reflections to help readers accelerate healing during hardship and adversity.

 “The Gifts of Pain: 31 Uplifting Stories to Give You Comfort and Help You Cultivate Wisdom in Adversity” is slated to release on February 8, 2025, to celebrate National Storytelling Week, marking the third volume in the series of multi-author series under Dr. Fernández's guidance.